Asalamu alaykum wa rahmatullahi wa barakatu Homeschooling Mamas,

 One of my children though suffered a little writers block and began writing her fable with something along the lines of…

 “Sometimes, talking too much when jealous…”

 She knew what she wanted to write about, but she began to write it like a lesson.
 So I gave her one simple instruction.
 After jotting down what her fable was about on a scrap of paper, ‘JEALOUSY’, I instructed her that she wasn’t to use the word itself.
 This got her thinking outside of the box Alhamdulillah, and I left her with the concept that the story should explain the moral without explicitly mentioning it.

 Alhamdulillah, with a little coaxing she managed to write a wonderful fable and we ended the lesson by writing them up neatly in sketchpads with some watercolour illustrations.

-Sometimes it’s the simple lessons, that can prove to be the most fruitful.
-Brave Writer is far beyond the curriculum and the more I read, the more I’m convinced it was a great choice for my family.
+Sometimes, the simple lessons can prove to be the most fruitful.
+Brave Writer is far beyond the traditional curriculum and the more I read, the more I’m convinced it was a great choice for my family.